ome/omero-cli-transfer/README.md

 Creates a transfer packet for moving objects between OMERO server instances.

-The syntax for specifying objects is: `<object>:<id>` where `<object>` can be `Image`, `Project` or `Dataset`. `Project` is assumed if `<object>:` is omitted.
+The syntax for specifying objects is: `<object>:<id>` where `<object>` can be `Image`, `Project`, `Dataset`, `Plate` or `Screen`. `Project` is assumed if `<object>:` is omitted.
 A file path needs to be provided; a tar file with the contents of the packet will be created at the specified path.

-Currently, only MapAnnotations, Tags, FileAnnotations and CommentAnnotations are packaged into the transfer pack, and only Point, Line, Ellipse, Rectangle and Polygon-type ROIs are packaged.
+Currently, only MapAnnotations, Tags, FileAnnotations and CommentAnnotations are packaged into the transfer pack.
+All kinds of ROI should work.

+Note that, if you are packing a `Plate` or `Screen`, default OMERO settings prevent you from downloading Plates and you will generate an empty pack file if you do so.
+If you want to generate a pack file from these entities, you will need to set `omero.policy.binary_access` appropriately.

 `--zip` packs the object into a compressed zip file rather than a tarball.